DataDog/documentation/content/en/security/cloud_workload_security/getting_started.md

 ## Overview

-There are four types of monitoring that the Datadog Agent uses for Cloud Workload Security:
+There are four types of monitoring that the Datadog Agent uses for Cloud Workload Security (CWS):

 1. **Process Execution Monitoring** to watch process executions for malicious activity on hosts or containers in real-time.
 2. **File Integrity Monitoring** to watch for changes to key files and directories on hosts or containers in real-time.